How to Build a Mobile app with Augmented Reality?

 It’s not a secret that healthcare is one of the industries which were significantly changed by the mobile technologies.
-And augmented reality offers brand new possibilities that are going to improve the quality of medical services.
+And augmented reality app development offers brand new possibilities that are going to improve the quality of medical services.

 For example, you can make an AR app to showcase the possible consequences of the procedure to the patient, display internal processes and symptoms.
 And, of course, such an app can also serve for educational purposes as well.

 Example: the series of Orca Health apps.

 Your Android or iPhone augmented reality app may be not targeted at the mass market but be developed for the internal use.
 With its help you can improve the performance and productivity in the following fields:

 - Complex Assembly.